Is Merrill Edge Safe 4-star brokerage rating

 Merrill Services Rating

-Fully-Paid Stock Lending Program: Not provided.
+Fully-Paid Stock Lending Program: Not available.

 Initial Public Offerings: Not available.

-Fractional Shares: Also unavailable.
+Fractional Shares: Not available.

 Recommendations